Nothing can change that.

 It’s going to be a painful, unpleasant, unhappy experience no matter what.
 But is there anything you can do to make it less painful?

 Here are three things that help make breaking up less painful.

 Number One: A cooling off period

 This means a long period of no contact with the person you’ve just broken up with.
 By “no contact” I mean no phone calls, no texts, no letters (does anyone still write letters anyway?), no visits, no emails – no contact at all.
-[Related: The Breakup Aftermath: How Indifference Can Make All the Difference]
+You need to cultivate indifference.

 To work, the cooling off period should be at least a month long.
 During this month, you get time to figure out what you want, to feel your own emotions, and to work on the next two things – acceptance of your situation and a commitment to change.

 Immediately after a breakup, you can’t trust yourself to make the right decisions.
 You’re overwhelmed by a swirling typhoon of emotions – anger, sadness, fear – and you need plenty of time to sort through them and figure out how you really feel.

 Eventually, if you keep your distance and don’t communicate with your ex, you’ll feel calmer and better able to decide what you want to do next.

 Whether you broke up with your ex or they dumped you, either way you’ll want time to clear your head.

 Do you want to try and win back your ex?
 It’s hard to know that for sure in the days and weeks immediately following a breakup.
 Often, you’re so miserable you don’t know what you want to do.